 - Management of concrete domains - how to incorporate numeric values into SNOMED CT

-A fast modern browser for SNOMED CT
+A fast modern browser for SNOMED CT and AMT - requires a modern web browser (IE8 and earlier not supported)

-A classification engine that has been licensed to the IHTSDO for use in the SNOMED Workbench for the ongoing maintenance of SNOMED CT internationally.
+A classification engine that has been licensed to the IHTSDO and NEHTA for use in the SNOMED Workbench for the ongoing maintenance of SNOMED CT internationally.
 Snorocket is fast, able to classify SNOMED CT at least an order of magnitude faster than other known classifiers.

 The Snapper Platform is an application that enables the description of existing clinical terminology terms using concepts or expressions from SNOMED CT.